 - Leveraging Big Data to Advance Key Public Sector Missions – The era of Big Data has spurred organizations to find new ways to scale and manage their storage environments and to develop and leverage advanced data analytics capabilities.
-We support policies that harness Big Data to enhance intelligence and defense programs and advance health sciences by meeting massive storage requirements through cost-effective and scalable solutions.
+We support policies that harness Big Data to enhance intelligence and defense programs and advance health and environmental sciences by meeting massive storage requirements through cost-effective and scalable solutions.
 Pivotal, one of the companies that make up the EMC Federation, showcased its technology and capabilities at the White House event, “Data to Knowledge to Action: Building New Partnerships” and participated in the Meritalk event, “Stealing from Uncle Sam,” about how Federal agencies can use Big Data analytics to stop fraudulent behavior.
 EMC also participated in the President’s Climate Data Initiative announcement on harnessing climate data to boost ecosystem and water resilience.
 To learn more about Big Data, visit IT & Society.

 - Comprehensive Immigration Reform – Through our activity with trade associations and industry partners, such as the Technology CEO Council, EMC supports bipartisan comprehensive immigration reform that includes critical high-skills provisions.
 EMC participated in a fly-in sponsored by Information Technology Industry Council (ITI) during which HR executives met with Members of Congress and their staffs to discuss the importance of high-tech visa reform.

 - Promoting Policies to Address Advanced Cyber Threats – Organizations face cyber threats every day – including increased attempts to steal sensitive data such as intellectual property – and cyber security has become a major national and economic security priority.
-Congress is actively considering cyber security legislation and EMC, along with RSA, our Security Division, has weighed in with policy recommendations that will address the security concerns of our customers.
+The Administration and Congress are actively considering cyber security legislation and EMC, along with our Security Division, RSA, has advocated for policy recommendations that will address the security and privacy concerns of our customers.
 Furthermore, we continue to encourage the U.S. government to collaborate with our international partners to adopt a rational, standardized approach to IT policy issues.